The 29 Best Virtual Happy Hour Ideas in 2022

 - Scattergories: Think outside the box with this category-based party game that rewards creativity.
 Use a Scattergories list generator and play for free.

-- Two Truths and a Lie: A great way to get to know your party guests, each player will reveal three “facts” about themselves and you must guess which two are true, and which is false.
-If you’re looking to make this a virtual drinking game, every time you’re wrong, take a sip.
+- Two Truths and a Lie: A great way to get to know your party guests, each player will reveal three “facts” about themselves and you must guess which two are true and which is false.
+This makes a great virtual happy hour idea for work as it breaks the ice.

 - Cards Against Humanity: This “party game for horrible people” is loads of fun.
 Each round, one player asks a question from a black card and the remaining players answer with the most (in)appropriate white card.
 You can download a free Cards Against Humanity PDF and make your own deck.